-Reason 1: Less planning your trip let you a chance to #FallInLove with a country
+Reason 1: Less planning your trip to have a chance to #FallInLove with a country

 Do you remember the last time you meet this incredible person, and you have immediately connected to each other?
-It can be the same with a country.
+It can be the same as a country.

 And I tell you,

 it’s painful to leave a place you’ve fallen in love with only because you have already booked a flight to go somewhere else.